CSbyGB/pentips/mobile-app/android.md

 - If you want to patch the apk, and inject frida gadget this command should work `objection patchapk -s application.apk`.
 If you want a practical example of this check out the writeup for the challenged Anchored [here](https://csbygb.gitbook.io/pentips/htb-tracks-writeups/htb-intro-to-android-exploitation-track#challenge-anchored).

+#### Disable SSL pinning with objection

+[This article](https://corsecure.blog/2023/09/07/patching-an-apk-with-objection/) from Corsecure explains it really.
+You can also use the related video [here](https://youtu.be/qaJBWcueCIA?si=UWSMLoYj3QXPBNxL)
+To get further with Objection, you can check out hacktricks [here](https://book.hacktricks.xyz/mobile-pentesting/android-app-pentesting/frida-tutorial/objection-tutorial).

+Notes:

+- With an emulator you need to use the architecture flag.
+Example: `objection patchapk --source app.apk --architecture x86`

+### Debug frida or objection

+- If you get the error `Unable to connect to the frida server: need Gadget to attach on jailed Android; its default location is: /home/user/.cache/frida/gadget-android-arm64.so`
+- Get the gadget related to your to device and put it in the default location

+- If you get `Unable to connect to the frida server: command failed: 99`
+- push frida server and launch it
+  - `adb push frida-server /data/local/tmp/frida-server`
+  - `adb shell "chmod 755 /data/local/tmp/frida-server"`
+  - `adb shell`
+    - `su`
+    - `/data/local/tmp/frida-server &`

 ## Wireshark

 - Turn your laptop as hotspot capture traffic